Zhanel77/NoSQL-Project/README.md

 - Viewing tourist attractions
 - Selecting and saving places
 - Finding and saving nearby hotels
+- Updating and deleting saved places and hotels

 ## Technologies Used
 - Node.js